siberianfox/tinygwiki/JSON-Mode-Operation.md

 Note that if the system is in JSON mode Gcode commands may be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
 Responses will always come back wrapped in JSON format.

-### Response and Echos

-Character echo ($ee) is always an option; it's just not a good one for JSON.
-In JSON mode it should be turned off (  $ee=0, or {"ee":0}  ).
-It's a matter of preference for text mode.

-JSON sets the level of verbosity in JSON responses.
-It is set by {"je":N} where N is one of:

-* 0 = no response (not recommended)
-* 1 = response contains footer only
-* 2 = response contains body with Gcode line number (N code) only.
-If no line number is present body is omitted
-* 3 = response contains body with full echo of Gcode line; response also contains footer
-* 4 = response as above, but with line number also broken out in an independent "n" name

 ### Names and Tokens

 JSON names are short mnemonic tokens that can be 1 to 4 characters in length.
 Axis and motor tokens are typically 3 characters in length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 4 characters.
 Tokens are case insensitive and can only contian alphanumeric characters.
 See [TinyG Configuration](http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Settings_Details) for a complete list of the tokens used for settings.
 Some examples are provided below: